rampatra/JavaNotes/_posts/2015-05-29-overriding.md

         return new Horse();
     }

     public void eat() throws Exception {   // Invalid method override as the overridden method doesn't
                                            // throw any checked exceptions while overriding method does
                                            // (gives a compiler error)
         System.out.println("Horse Eat");
     }

     public void sleep() throws FileSystemException {   // Valid method override as FileSystemException
                                                        // is a subclass of IOException
         System.out.println("Horse Sleep");
     }

+    public void sleep() {                        // Valid method override as it isn't mandatory for
+                                                 // the overridden method to throw any exception System.out.println("Horse Sleep");
+    }

     public void sleep() throws Exception {  // Invalid method override as Exception is neither